-Google oftenly changed it’s algorithm.
+Google often changes its algorithm.
 In February 2012 alone, Google released upto 40 algorithm updates.
-In the month of March it again released another 50 updates.
+In the month of March, it again released another 50 updates.

-The main aim of these updates are to weed out the lower-quality websites that did not satisfy the searchers with good quality content.
-Eventhough, Google freely talks about this; there is still some secrecy behind exactly how the master search engine, Google evaluates every website and eventually determines which sites should show for which search queries.
+The main aim of these updates is to weed out the lower-quality websites that do not satisfy the searchers with good quality content.
+Eventhough Google freely talks about this, there is still some secrecy behind how exactly the master search engine, Google evaluates every website and eventually determines which sites should show for which search queries.

-Many tools are available to analyze the website in the SEO perspective.
-It allows you to look your website the way how Google sees it.
-But before start to discuss about the list of tools that helps you to analyze your website; I would like to share some useful tips that helps to check and analyze the site manually without using any tools.
+Many tools are available to analyze a website from SEO perspective.
+It allows you to look at your website the way Google sees it.
+But before we start to discuss about the list of tools that helps you analyze your website, I would like to share some useful tips to check and analyze a website manually without using any tools.

-Here are the few manual website analysis tips:
+Here are a few manual website analysis tips:

 - First check for the robots.txt file.
-Whether it exist?
-If it exist; just check whether it is properly coded.
+Does it exist?
+If it exists, check whether it is properly coded.

-- After that check out the web page content.
-Whether it is unique or not?
+- Then check out the web page content; whether it is unique or not.

-- After that check for the Alt tags and Meta tags.
-Whether it was properly done?
+- After that, check for the Alt tags and Meta tags; whether they are properly done.

-- Then look out for the sitemap and video sitemap (if you used the video on your website).
+- Then look out for the sitemap and video sitemap (if you use video on your website).

 - Make sure the anchor text is varied and not focused too much on your primary keywords.

-- Make sure all the links and pages in your websites are easy to find.
+- Make sure all the links and pages in your website are easy to find.

-- Then look out for HTML coding and validation.
-Just check whether the header tags are used properly on your website.
+- Look out for HTML coding and validation.
+Check whether header tags are used properly on your website.

-- Then if your website encounters the 404 pages issue optimize that immediately.
+- If your website encounters 404 pages issue, optimize that immediately.

 - Finally, make sure only trusted people are aware of your website address.

-Always analyze your website in the above mentioned perspectives.
+Always analyze your website from the above mentioned perspectives.
 Alternatively, you can take advantage of tools to analyze the site.
 Many paid and free tools are available.
-At below I have discussed some best tools.
+Below, I have discussed some best tools.

 1. Google Webmaster Tools:

-Eventhough many search engines are available; Google plays a major role and ruling the internet.
-As a result, the Google Webmaster tools is great for search engine optimization analysis of a website.
-Because, it gives you direct access at some of the Google’s information about your website.
+Even though many search engines are available, Google plays a major role and rules the internet.
+As a result, Google Webmaster Tools is great for search engine optimization analysis of a website because it gives you direct access to some of the Google’s information about your website.

-Apart from this it helps to breakdown the crawl and malware errors.
-Actually, the malware blocked your website and crawl errors will stop the search spiders in it’s tracks.
-Due to that your website will be invisible to the search engines.
-By using the Google Webmaster tool you can monitor the errors and can rectify the problems.
+Apart from this, it helps to break down the crawling and malware errors.
+Actually, malware blocks your website and crawl errors will stop the search spiders in their track, due to which your website will be invisible to search engines.
+By using Google Webmaster Tool, you can monitor the errors and rectify the problems.

-The Google Webmaster tool presents the information of your website into 5 categories.
+Google Webmaster Tool presents the information of your website under 5 categories.

-2. Health (It displays the malware and crawling errors found on your site as I have mentioned above).
+2. Health (It displays the malware and crawling errors found on your site).

 3. Traffic (This category shows the backlinks, search queries and the +1s of your website).

-4. Optimization (This part helps you to progress your website indexing and the site content).
+4. Optimization (This part helps you to progress your website indexing and content).

 5. Labs (This last part gives the experimental features).